pepemanboy/plcshield/README.md

 # Plcshield

-This repo contains the electronics and libraries for an Arduino PLC shield.
+This repo contains the electronics and libraries for an Arduino PLC shield that we designed.

 This is a photo of the shield: